Ask Question x

 The transplant evaluation process

-It would help if the child had a full evaluation before being placed on the transplant waiting list.
+The tranplant personnel will perform a full evaluation on the child before putting him/her on the transplant waiting list.
 The transplant centre team will do many tests, including:

-1. Psychological and social evaluation: Before the child is placed on the transplant waiting list, they must undergo a thorough evaluation.
-Many examinations will be performed by the transplant centre personnel, including psychological and social evaluations.
-If the child is old enough, these tests will be performed on him or her, as well as his family.
+Psychological and social evaluation: Before the transplant team puts child on the transplant waiting list, they must undergo a thorough evaluation.
+The transplant centre personnel will be perform many examinations, including psychological and social evaluations.
+They will also perform these tests on parents and child if she/he is old enough

-Diagnostic tests: The child’s liver and overall health may be examined through tests.
-X-rays, ultrasounds, a liver biopsy, and dental checkups are examples of these testing.
+Team of expert doctors will run diagnostic tests and examine overall health of child’s liver.
+X-rays, blood tests, ultrasounds, a liver biopsy, and dental checkups are examples of these testing.

 The transplant center team will look at all of your child’s test results and information.
 Each transplant center has rules about who can have a liver transplant.